pierremigeon/pierremigeon/README.md

-- 👋 Hi, I’m @pierremigeon
+- 👋 Hello, I am @pierremigeon
-- ☝️  I am a former life sciences researcher who remains interested and educated in these areas but has been exploring software recently.
+- ☝️ BS biology, MS Genetics.
+Working on bioinformatics and data analysis during these degrees brought me here
-- 👀 I’m interested in Genetics, C, data, and software testing
+- 👀 I’m interested in genetics, C, python, SQL, data, software testing
-- 🌱 I spend a lot of time engaged in online learning.
-Currently focused on SQL and data analysis methods as well as software testing.
+- 🌱 Love online learning, and learning in general.
+Autodidactic.
-- 💞️ Looking for either manual QA internships / jobs or bioinformatics and data positions.
+- 💞️ Seeking either manual QA internships / jobs or bioinformatics and data positions.
-- 📫 You can reach me at my email, pi3rre.migeon@gmail.com, via twitter, LinkedIn, and even IG (@pierre.migeon) or FB.
+- 📫 Email me @ pi3rre.migeon@gmail.com.
+I have many social medias, and always respond to people.

 <!---
 pierremigeon/pierremigeon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.